 How to Change the Temperature of the Planet and What the Paleoclimate Record Can and Can't Tell us About What is Coming

-This session addressed the basic concepts of energy balance, looking at the ways in which the planet’s temperature and climate can change at the global scale, and what the interacting earth systems are that play a role in this process.
-This session also includes a look at the historical climate record for clues about how these systems and processes have changed.
-Presentation slides.
+This session addresses the basic concepts of energy balance, looking at the ways in which the planet’s temperature and climate can change at the global scale, and what the interacting earth systems are that play a role in this process.
+The session also includes a look at the historical climate record for clues about how these systems and processes have changed.

 Climate Change and the Atmosphere

 Instructor: Jörn Callies, Assistant Professor of Environmental Science and Engineering

 This session looks at the basic mechanisms that cause rising air temperatures and other changes in the atmosphere.
 We discuss Earth's energy balance and radiative transfer, how changes in the atmospheric composition affect it, and what feedbacks are at play in mediating the atmosphere's response to increasing greenhouse gas concentrations.